SkidderMC/FDPClient/docs/NOTECONTRUBTIONS.md

 ~~~

 ### About Skidding
-Please use original code if you can and do not directly steal code, however we welcome skidding with a packet logger or anything similar in order to skid from a closed source client, and making the cheating community more open!
+Please use original code if you can, and do not directly steal code.
+However, we allow you to skid code, using a packet logger or any similar tool (Deobfuscators, decompilers, etc.) in order to skid from a closed source client, making the cheating community more open!

 ### Useless Features
 Useless features are features only you think are useful, and/or features that can be added with a config change.

-Like the "Timer" option to InfiniteAura, this feature can be added by binding Timer to the same key as the one in InfiniteAura, or by using the macro system in FDPClient.
+Like the "Timer" option for InfiniteAura, this feature can be added by binding Timer to the same key as the one in InfiniteAura or using the macro system in FDPClient.